|

 that I had no desire to kill the golden goose.

 However, it did no good.
-In March 1979 Victoria went on the
+Victoria continued to

 Joanne and Patricia had